BaronLip/Ruby_Redux_Session_Auth/README.md

      3. `props.history` combined with `withRouter`.
      4. `this.props.history.push( route, object)` _This is the option used._
 9. What happened to "this" when making a function call? _Make sure `.bind(this)` for each function, in the constructor of the component._
+10. What are the determining factors of creating state from React to Redux?
+For this app, I'm basing the reducers by the backend controllers.
+Since there is a sessions and user controller, there will be a sessions and users reducers.

 ### Things I learned/practiced